Skip to content

 next arrownext arrow

-The development of this webinar not only provided key tools for business optimization, but also had a significant impact on several Sustainable Development Goals (SDGs), aligning with the vision of sustainable progress and quality education.
+The development of this webinar had a significant impact on several Sustainable Development Goals (SDGs), aligning with the vision of equitable and sustainable economic growth:

 Slide 2